 - X-Force A team franchise led by Deadpool, Fox will make it work for better or worse (Fantastic Four anyone?).
 Drew Goddard writes and directs this non-virtuous team of X-Men which also includes Josh Brolin’s Cable.
 Ryan Reynolds gets an EP credit.

 - Wonder Woman 2 — Nov.
 1st — Director Patty Jenkins has set the sequel story during the Cold War with Russia.
-Who’s the next villain for Diana, though?
-My money is on Ares’ son.
+Who’s the next villain for Diana: The latest news is that Kristen Wiig (Bridesmaids) will play Diana’s nemesis, Cheetah.
 Nerdist breaks ’em down 5 Villains for WW2

 - James Bond 25 — Nov.
 8th — Purvis and Wade scripting.
-No director set.
+No director set, but Danny Boyle is the frontrunner.
 No distributor.
 Daniel Craig returns one more time as James Bond, though.
 More info forthcoming including a return for Monica Bellucci.

 - Fantastic Beasts 3 (Nov.
 15th) More Dumbledore!
 Less Johnny Depp.